SolaceProducts/pubsubplus-pks-quickstart/README.md

 A deployment is defined by a "Helm chart", which consists of templates and values.
 The values specify the particular configuration properties in the templates.
 The generic [Solace Kubernetes Quickstart project](//github.com/SolaceProducts/solace-kubernetes-quickstart#step-4 ) provides additional details about the templates used.

-For the "solace" Helm chart the values are in the `values.yaml` file located in the `solace` directory:
+For the "solace" Helm chart the default values are in the `values.yaml` file located in the `solace` directory:
 ```sh
 cd ~/workspace/solace-pks
 more solace/values.yaml
 ```

-For a description of all value configuration properties, refer to section [Solace Helm Chart Configuration]((#SolaceHelmChartConfig)
+For a description of all value configuration properties, refer to section [Solace Helm Chart Configuration](#SolaceHelmChartConfig)

 When Helm is used to install a deployment the configuration properties can be set in several ways, in combination of the followings: